 This fragmented, device-based customer data footprint creates a tremendous challenge for marketers seeking to deliver personalized experiences across channels.
 But it’s certainly not insurmountable.
 LiveRamp identity resolution enables marketers to tie disparate data sets together and match consumers to their proxies in a privacy-conscious manner.

 Probabilistic vs Deterministic Matching: What’s The Difference?

 There are two primary methodologies used to resolve devices to consumers: probabilistic and deterministic.

-- Deterministic Identity Methodologies create device relationships by joining devices using personally identifiable information (PII), such as email, name, and phone number.
-Devices are only linked when they are directly observed using the PII tied to a consumer, prioritizing accuracy and limiting false positives.
+- Deterministic Identity Methodologies create device relationships by joining devices using directly identifiable personal data, such as email, name, and phone number.
+Devices are only linked when they are directly observed using the directly identifiable personal data tied to a consumer, prioritizing accuracy and limiting false positives.